Let’s take a closer look at how a dimmer switch works

 Meaning we open the circuit, cutting off power from the lighting load and getting no light output in return.

-While this explanation is obvious and simple, the concept is actually foundational to the understanding of how typical dimmers work.
+While this explanation is obvious and straightforward, the concept is actually foundational to the understanding of how typical dimmers work.

 In order to achieve light level from are given lighting load, that is somewhere between fully bright and fully off, what the dimmer actually is doing a switching power on and off at a high rate of switching.
 Thereby reducing the power delivered to the lighting load and resulting in a lower light output.